GottaGo:

 Improving the Group Trip Planning Experience

-GottaGo is a mobile application designed to help simplify the challenges and frustrations of planning a group trip.
-Coordinating dates, managing budgets, tracking preferences, and keeping everyone on the same page can quickly become tiring, especially when you have to use multiple tools.
 To solve this, I designed GottaGo: an all-in-one itinerary planning app that helps users organize trips collaboratively in one place.
 From group decision-making and budget tracking to activity proposals and reservations, GottaGo is the solution to make the experience of planning a group trip smoother and easier for everyone.

 Overview